davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/search/index.md

 but the current implementation does not tell you how many total pages of results there are as a result of your search.
 So how do you know when you've reached the end of your search results?
 On the /search endpoint, the end of your search results will always:

-*   Exist on their on page (not live on the same page with the rest of your search results)
+*   Exist on their own unique page (not live on the same page with the rest of your search results)
 *   Contain the following structure:

 ~~~~.json